Rick Bowness: Boston Bruins organization

 Bowness became the head coach of the Boston Bruins' AHL affiliate, the Maine Mariners, for the 1989–90 AHL season.
 In his first season with Maine, Bowness led the club to a 31–38–11 record, earning 73 points and a fifth-place finish as the club failed to qualify for the playoffs.
-He returned to the Mariners for a second season in 1990–91, as the Mariners improved to a 34–34–12 record, getting 80 points, however, Maine finished in fifth place yet again, and failed to make the playoffs.
+He returned to the Mariners for a second season in 1990–91, as the Mariners improved to a 34–34–12 record, getting 80 points, however, Maine finished in fifth place yet again.
+Mariners lost the first-round series of the playoffs to the Fredericton Canadiens.

 Bowness returned to the NHL to become the head coach of the Bruins for the 1991–92 season.
 He coached his first game as a Bruin on October 3, 1991, defeating the New York Rangers 5–3 at the Boston Garden.
 Overall, the Bruins finished the season with a 36–32–12 record, earning 84 points and second place in the Adams Division.
 Bowness coached his first playoff game on April 19, 1992, losing 3–2 to the Buffalo Sabres.
 The Bruins eventually won the series in seven games, followed by a four-game sweep over the Montreal Canadiens to reach the Wales Conference finals.
 It was the Bruins' first four-game playoff sweep over the Canadiens.
 Boston was then swept by the Pittsburgh Penguins, who went on to win the Stanley Cup.

 After just one season with the Bruins, Bowness was not brought back, as Boston replaced him with Brian Sutter.
 Bowness then took a job with the expansion Ottawa Senators, becoming that franchise's first head coach.